sonus21/rqueue/docs/index.md

 ## Getting Started

 {: .warning }
-All queue names are dynamic.
-Manually creating queues using `registerQueue` method can lead to inconsistencies.
+Queue names are dynamic.
+Manually creating queues with the `registerQueue` method may cause inconsistencies.
 Queues should **only** be created when using Rqueue as a producer.

-### Sample Apps
+### Sample Applications

 {: .highlight }
-The Rqueue GitHub repository includes several sample apps for local testing and demonstration:
+The Rqueue GitHub repository includes several sample applications for local testing and demonstration:

 * [Rqueue Spring Boot Example](https://github.com/sonus21/rqueue/tree/master/rqueue-spring-boot-example)
 * [Rqueue Spring Boot Reactive Example](https://github.com/sonus21/rqueue/tree/master/rqueue-spring-boot-reactive-example)
 * [Rqueue Spring Example](https://github.com/sonus21/rqueue/tree/master/rqueue-spring-example)

-## Project Integration
+### Project Integration

 {: .warning }
-When configuring the Redis connection factory, ensure to set `readFrom` to `MASTER_PREFERRED` for Redis cluster compatibility, otherwise the application may fail to start.
+When configuring the Redis connection factory, set `readFrom` to `MASTER_PREFERRED` for Redis Cluster compatibility.
+Failure to do so may prevent the application from starting.

 ### Spring Boot

 {: .warning }
-Use Rqueue Spring Boot Starter 4.x for Spring Boot 4.x, Rqueue Spring Boot Starter 3.x for Spring Boot 3.x, and Rqueue Spring Boot Starter 2.x for Spring Boot 2.x.
+Use Rqueue Spring Boot Starter 4.x for Spring Boot 4.x, 3.x for Spring Boot 3.x, and 2.x for Spring Boot 2.x.

-Get the latest version of Rqueue Spring Boot Starter from [Maven Central][Boot Maven Central].
-Add the dependency to your project:
+Download the latest version from [Maven Central][Boot Maven Central] and add the dependency to your project:

 #### Spring Boot 2.x Setup